Vinniciuslopes/love-running/README.md

 ### **Validator Testing**

 - HTML
-  - There was erros an error on html lang= en-us, when passing through the official [W3C validator](https://validator.w3.org/).
+  - There was an error on html lang= en-us, when passing through the official [W3C validator](https://validator.w3.org/).
 - CSS

   - There was an error found when passing through through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/).